mkromberg/link/docs/GettingStarted/index.md

 * Definitions moved between workspaces or namespaces using `⎕CY`, `⎕NS` or `)COPY`.
 * Definitions erased using `⎕EX`or `)ERASE`

-By default, a configurable [Crawler](Crawler.md) will wake up ever few seconds and scan your workspace and the source directory for any changes that were not detected.

-If you write tools which modify source code under program control, it is a good idea to call the API functions [Link.Fix](Link.Fix.md) or [Link.Expunge](Link.Expunge.md) to inform Link that you have made the change, without relying on the crawler being active.
-The crawler is configurable and may have been disabled by the user.
+If you write tools which modify source code under program control, it is a good idea to call the API functions [Link.Fix](/API/Link.Fix.md) or [Link.Expunge](/API/Link.Expunge.md) to inform Link that you have made the change.

-If you update the source files under program control and inbound synchronisation is not enabled, you can use [Link.Notify](Link.Notify.md) to let Link know about an external change that you would like to bring into the workspace.
+If you update the source files under program control and inbound synchronisation is not enabled, you can use [Link.Notify](/API/Link.Notify.md) to let Link know about an external change that you would like to bring into the workspace.

 ### Arrays

 By default, Link does not consider arrays to be part of the source code of an application and will not write arrays to source files unless you explicitly request it.
 Link is not intended to be used as a database management system; if you have arrays that are modified during the normal running of your application, we recommend that you store that data in an RDBMS or other files that are managed by the application code, rather than using Link for this.

-If you have arrays that represent error tables, range definitions or other *constant* definitions that it makes sense to conside to be part of the source code, you can add them using [Link.Add](Link.Add.md):
+If you have arrays that represent error tables, range definitions or other *constant* definitions that it makes sense to conside to be part of the source code, you can add them using [Link.Add](/API/Link.Add.md):

 ```apl
       stats.Directions←'North' 'South' 'East' 'West'